earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R01-get-to-know-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/02-time-series-data/get-to-know-r/2017-01-25-R01-get-to-know-r/open-file-1.png" title="precip data plot" alt="precip data plot" width="90%" />

-The code above, uses syntax that is unique the `R` programming language.
+The code above uses syntax that is unique the `R` programming language.
 Syntax is the characters or commands that `R` understands and associated organization / format of the code including spacing and comments.